MimiOnuoha/Internet-Made-Real/README.md

 *IP Addresses, DNS,  Algorithmic Citizenship*

+*Assignment*:

+- Read all of the sections of [Mozilla's Internet Health Report](https://internethealthreport.org/v01/).
+- Read *[Defining the Web](http://www.nyu.edu/projects/nissenbaum/papers/Defining%20the%20Web.pdf)* (Nissenbaum and Introna, 2000 )
+  - Write a response to either the Mozilla article or the Nissenbaum/Introna article.
+Send it using the homework form (see above for link)
+    - If you're responding to the Mozilla piece: make sure to address the following in addition to your thoughts: do you agree with the premise of a "healthy" internet?
+Should Mozilla to be leading such a discussion?
+Which of thse stood out to you the most, and why?
+    - If responding to *Defining the Web*, be sure to address the following in addition to your thoughts: note that this article is 17 years old (!).
+It describes a specific moment in the formation of the web.
+Do the points and critiques that the authors are making hold up today?
+Is search as political a concept today as they think it is?
+- Bring to class the things you made about the Internet as part of your week 2 assignment.

 **Week Five: November 28 **

 *The state of the Internet today*

+We will talk in class today about the final project/paper.

 **Week Six: December 5**
 *Alternatives, futures, and uses*

+(Bring in your laptop to class today!)

 **Week Seven: December 12**
 *In class paper/final project presentations*